GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/rest-api.md

    Due to caching this revision might be behind recent branches changes.

-* **dbgmsgs**: returned only when addDebugMsg is true, a set of debugging messages including project name, branch name, server address, etc.
+* **dbgmsgs**: returned only when addDebugMsg is true, a JSON object with the following members:

+    * **user**: the change's creator.

+    * **project**: the change's project name.

+    * **branch**: the change's destination brach name.

+    * **path2owners**:
-* **path2owners**: returned only when addDebugMsg is true, a map from directory path or file glob to a string of owner emails separated by space.
+      a map from directory path or file glob to a string of owner emails separated by space.
 Note that `*` is a special owner email address.
       It means that there is no owner and anyone can be the owner.
       Included directories are those affected by the change revision.

+    * **owner2paths**:
-* **owner2paths**: returned only when addDebugMsg is true, a map from owner email to directory path or file glob.
+      a map from owner email to directory path or file glob.
       This is opposite to the path2owners map.

 * **file2owners**: a map from each file in the change patchset to the file owner emails, separated by space.